Message from the Music Program Director:

-In the Clinical Music Program, Dr. Niloofar Nobakht and Dr. Anjay Rastogi hope to couple enjoyment and health consciousness into a combined form of disease prevention and delaying disease progression.
-Together, we can make huge changes in lowering the number of people with kidney disease through simple life choices and health maintenance.
-In this Program, we educate our community to fight kidney disease with the increasing knowledge of lifestyle modifications, and the supportive mental and physical effects of music needed in patients with chronic kidney disease.
-With the proper diet, controlled blood pressure and blood glucose, and with the wholesome benefits of music, we can slow the advancement of this silent progressive disease, and we hope to add many more years to our lives without the need of dialysis or kidney transplant.
+In this program, we educate our community to fight kidney disease with lifestyle modifications and increase the knowledge of the supportive mental and physical effects of music.
+With proper diet, exercise, blood pressure and blood glucose control, plus the wholesome benefits of music, we can slow down the advancement of this silent progressive disease.
+We hope to add many more years to the lives of our patients without the need for dialysis or kidney transplant.

 Learn how you can support the Clinical Music Program by visiting giving.ucla.edu/kidney.

-Specialty: Hypertension, Diabetic Kidney Disease, Polycystic Kidney Disease, Living Kidney Donors, Chronic Kidney Disease, Kidney Stones, Urinary Tract Infection, Dialysis, Clinical Research, Fabry's Disease, Alport Syndrome
+Specialty: Hypertension, Diabetic Kidney Disease, Polycystic Kidney Disease, Living Kidney Donors, Chronic Kidney Disease, Kidney Stones, Urinary Tract Infection, Dialysis, Fabry's Disease, Alport Syndrome and Clinical Research

 Involvement: Clinical Trials of Diabetes Mellitus, Hypertension and Polycystic Kidney Disease since 2003.